mxs4321/WASPS-Scheduling-System/README.md

 ### Storybooks

 Component Documentation is available using React [storybooks](https://github.com/storybooks/storybook).
-To Run the storybooks, you must change into the directory with `cd client`.
+To Run the storybooks, you must change into the client directory with `cd client`.
 If dependencies are not installed run `npm install` to install them and then you can run the test using `npm run storybook`.

 ```bash
 cd client